 10 These improvement works and the roll out of new trains are part of LTA’s ongoing efforts to improve the rail network so that commuters can enjoy shorter waits, smoother rides, and more comfortable journeys.

-11 To track the progress of our rail reliability plans, as well as updates on new trains and rail lines, do check out our app “Getting There Together With You!” on our Facebook page.
+11 To track the progress of our rail reliability plans, as well as updates on new trains and rail lines, do check out our official Facebook page.